How Long Does it Take to Break an Old Sales Habit and Develop a New One?

 In the research article “How are habits formed: Modelling habit formation in the real world” published in the European Journal of Social Psychology in July 20091, the authors examined this very subject.

-The authors note that “… there is consensus that habits are acquired through incremental strengthening of the association between a situation (cue) and an action, i.e. repetition of a behavior in a consistent context progressively increases the automaticity with which the behaviour is performed when the situation is encountered (Verplanken, 2006;Wood & Neal, 2007).
-‘Automaticity’ is evidenced by the behaviour displaying some or all of the following features: efficiency, lack of awareness, unintentionality and uncontrollability (Bargh, 1994).”
+The authors note that “… there is consensus that habits are acquired through an incremental strengthening of the association between a situation (cue) and an action, i.e. repetition of a behavior in a consistent context progressively increases the automaticity with which the behavior is performed when the situation is encountered (Verplanken, 2006;Wood & Neal, 2007).
+‘Automaticity’ is evidenced by the behavior displaying some or all of the following features: efficiency, lack of awareness, unintentionality, and uncontrollability (Bargh, 1994).”

 “Automaticity” is the goal in which your sales reps can do what you expect of them without prompting.
 The challenge is getting your reps to react like Pavlov’s Dog without the need to refer to a manual or use a hybrid of old habits as a crutch for not having mastered the new.

-In following a group of individuals trying to form new habits, the researchers found that “performing the behaviour more consistently was associated with better model fit.
+In following a group of individuals trying to form new habits, the researchers found that “performing the behavior more consistently was associated with a better model fit.
 The time it took participants to reach 95% of their asymptote of automaticity ranged from 18 to 254 days; indicating considerable variation in how long it takes people to reach their limit of automaticity and highlighting that it can take a very long time.
-Missing one opportunity to perform the behaviour did not materially affect the habit formation process.
-With repetition of a behaviour in a consistent context, automaticity increases following an asymptotic curve which can be modelled at the individual level.”
+Missing one opportunity to perform the behavior did not materially affect the habit formation process.
+With repetition of a behavior in a consistent context, automaticity increases following an asymptotic curve which can be modeled at the individual level.”